Yoga Instructor Career - 2023 Salary, Prospects & More

 Another big venture you could engage with yoga is in the wellness retreat sector.

-Wellness retreats are sort of linked to hospitality, whereby clients book accommodation, but for the express purpose of improving health and wellness.
+Wellness retreats are linked to hospitality, whereby clients book accommodation to improve health and wellness.

 Such retreats are often situated in secluded areas, immersed in nature, allowing guests, typically urban dwellers.

-The emphasis with wellness retreats is to tune out the noise associated with modern, urban lifestyles and recenter the mind, body, and spirit.
+The emphasis of wellness retreats is to tune out the noise associated with modern, urban lifestyles and recenter the mind, body, and spirit.

 That’s why yoga is one of the most prominent features of wellness retreats.

-Many of these are actually styled as yoga retreats.
+Many of these are styled as yoga retreats.

 Wellness retreats are quite lucrative in terms of what guests pay.
-With this in mind, you can imagine that working as a yoga instructor in a wellness retreat could pay well.
+With this in mind, working as a yoga instructor in a wellness retreat could pay well.

-Now that I’ve rambled on about earnings let’s take a look at what a yoga instructor can expect as an income.
+Now that I’ve rambled on about earnings let’s look at what a yoga instructor can expect as an income.

 What Is A Yoga Instructor’s Annual Salary?